"As individuals live their deepest

 Psychologist - Coach - Educator

 With thirty years of experience assisting others in making positive changes in their lives, Dr. Eldridge is a seasoned guide and companion along life’s path.
-From her roots in psychotherapy, spiritual practices, relational/cultural theory and career development, she weaves together a rich context for experiencing the present moment with each individual, couple or group she works with.
+From her roots in psychotherapy, mindfulness practices, relational/cultural theory and career development, she weaves together a rich context for experiencing the present moment with each individual, couple or group she works with.
 Her natural warmth, keen insight, and steady focus add both safety and movement to the journey.

 Dr. Eldridge enjoys assisting her clients in articulating a unique sense of purpose, deepening connections with themselves and others, and practicing a healthy lifestyle.
 She is convinced that as individuals live their deepest callings, and bring themselves authentically to relationships, the world as a whole benefits.